RFLewandowski/bookbroker/README.md

 <br>**Building**<br>
 Set patch to source json file location in:<br>
 `\src\main\resources\application.properties`<br>
-You need to have access to folder containg source file, and it need to be valid json file. <br>
+You need to have access to folder containing source file, and it need to be valid json file. <br>
 To build the app use following command:<br>
 `mvn clean package`<br>